Roslyn, New York: Incorporated Village of Roslyn (1932–present)

-The Ellen E. Ward Memorial Clock Tower in Roslyn was designed by Lamb and Rich, and was completed in 1895.
-It was sold to the Village of Roslyn by the Town of North Hempstead for $1 for its centennial in 1995.
+In 1995, the Ellen E. Ward Memorial Clock Tower was sold to the Village of Roslyn by the Town of North Hempstead for $1, in observance of that structure's centennial that year.
+It was subsequently restored.

 Also taking place in 1995 was the opening of the Village of Roslyn's current Village Hall on Old Northern Boulevard.
+The village previously operated out of the historic Valentine House on Papermill Road, across from the Bryant Library.